- Telephone 0131 558 1947

 - Open since: 1947

-- BYOB: free corkage corkage (No spirits.
-Recycling charge of 25p per wine bottle and 10p per beer bottle – or take your empties home)
+- BYOB: free corkage corkage (Wine or beer, no spirits.
+Recycling charge of 25p per bottle, or take your empties home.)